 For half of the HSTs that you want to make, draw the diagonal line in one direction.

-For the last half of the HSTs you want to make, draw the line in the opposite direction.
+For the other half of the HSTs you want to make, draw the line in the opposite direction.

 When the HSTs are cut apart the design on the fabric will be facing its correct direction.

 See how to match the points on half square triangles and get a perfectly aligned center when sewing rows of HSTs that need to meet, like we do in a pinwheel quilt block.